 - a.
 Parking lots shall be divided into small areas of no more than 40 parking spaces each by landscaping, such as but not limited to, shade trees, shrubs, and evergreens.
-For those lots in the C1 District, the Board may consider the Municipal Parking lot when assessing the project's parking requirements. - b.
-Each 40 space (or fraction thereof) parking area shall be landscaped with curbed medians with a minimum curb to curb width of ten (10) feet.
+For those lots in the C1 District, the Board may consider the Municipal Parking lot when assessing the project's parking requirements.
+Layout should take into account requirement for on-site snow management and storage. - b.
+Each 40 space (or fraction thereof) parking area shall be landscaped to accommodate both parking and stormwater management needs by incorporating vegetated islands/swales and/or tree box filters as landscaped islands designed to retain stormwater. (see Storm Water Management Section L.) Each of these parking areas shall be landscaped with curbed medians with a minimum curb to curb width of ten (10) feet.
 Curbed landscaped islands shall be sited at the end of each parking aisle and within parking aisles at intervals no greater than one island per every twenty (20) spaces.
 Islands at the ends of aisles shall be counted toward meeting this requirement.
-Each required landscaped island shall be a minimum of three hundred sixty (360) square feet in landscaped area. - 7.
-The parking spaces provided will meet the needs of the particular use and the following standards shall be used as a guide: - a.
+Each required landscaped island shall be a minimum of three hundred sixty (360) square feet in landscaped area.

+- 7. The parking spaces provided will meet the needs of the particular use and the following standards shall be used as a guide: - a.
 Access to stalls.
 Access to parking stalls should not be from major interior travel lanes, and shall not be immediately accessible from any public way. - b.
 Movement to and from spaces.
 Parking areas shall be designed to permit each motor vehicle to proceed to and from the parking space provided for it without requiring the moving of any other motor vehicles. - c.
 Pedestrian access.
 Parking aisles should be oriented perpendicular to stores or businesses for easy pedestrian access and visibility. - d.
 Setbacks.
-See Section 11B. - e.
+See §102.6.B. - e.
 Parking stalls.
 Parking stalls and aisle layout shall conform to the following standards: